 1 YOUR AGREEMENT WITH US

 1.1 These Terms and Conditions of energy supply govern the supply of energy and energy related services to our subscribers.
 The Terms and Conditions detail our responsibilities as a service provider and your responsibilities as a customer.
-Becoming a Our Energy Limited (OEL) subscriber means that you agree to the Terms and Conditions.
+Becoming an Paua to the People customer means that you agree to the Terms and Conditions.

-1.2 These terms along with your pricing plan will form your agreement with OEL.
+1.2 These terms along with your pricing plan will form your agreement with Paua to the People.

 1.3 Where there are capitalised terms in these Terms and Conditions, it means that they have a particular meaning, which is set out at the end of the Terms and Conditions.

 1.4 These Terms and Conditions are legally binding on you from the date your subscription is finalised and approved, or from the date you first receive and use energy services supplied by us, whichever is earlier.
-Where you subscribe to join us before using energy supplied by OEL, we will commence supplying energy services to you as soon as possible following our acceptance of your application.
-If you have moved to premises and started using energy supplied by OEL, you will still need to contact us to complete the subscriber subscription process.
+Where you subscribe to join us before using energy supplied by Paua to the People, we will commence supplying energy services to you as soon as possible following our acceptance of your application.
+If you have moved to premises and started using energy supplied by Paua to the People, you will still need to contact us to complete the subscriber subscription process.
 If you do not contact us to become a subscriber, we reserve our rights to disconnect the premises.
-We may also charge you a service fee for the disconnection process, the cost of any energy consumed, and any other costs we incur as a result of you consuming energy services at the premises as an unauthorised subscriber.
+We may also charge you a service fee for the disconnection process, the cost of any energy consumed, and any other costs we incur as a result of you consuming energy services at the premises as an unauthorised customer.

-1.5 In addition to these Terms and Conditions, our Agreement with you also includes your pricing plans, any terms and conditions relating to specific energy related services, any payment options, and additional terms and conditions that we have agreed through the subscription process or that you have approved through any OEL applications.
+1.5 In addition to these Terms and Conditions, our Agreement with you also includes your pricing plans, any terms and conditions relating to specific energy related services, any payment options, and additional terms and conditions that we have agreed through the subscription process or that you have approved through any Paua to the People applications.
 Altogether, these form the Agreement between us.

 1.6 If, at any point during the period you receive energy from us, you are unsure as to which terms apply, you can obtain the most recent version by contacting us.

-1.7 Our regular subscriber service contact details are available on our web page at www.ourenergy.co.nz.
-We can also be contacted by:

-Email: service@pauatothepeople.co.nz

-1.8 We will respond to any written enquiries as soon as reasonably possible.
+1.7 To avoid adding costs to your bills we do not have an expensive call centre.
+All communication with Paua to the People is through email at service@pauatothepeople.co.nz.

-2 NEW SUBSCRIBERS
+2 NEW CUSTOMERS

-2.1 You can become a OEL subscriber by completing our subscriber application form online.
+2.1 You can become a Paua to the People customer by completing our customer application form on our website or through this application form.
 You will be required to provide us with evidence of your tenancy or occupation of the premises and, additionally, we may require you to pay a bond.

 2.2 Once you have submitted your application, we will process it and inform you whether your application has been successful.
-We may decline your application if you fail to meet our credit criteria, or if you provide us within sufficient information to process your application.
+We may decline your application if you fail to meet our credit, meter and location criteria, or if you provide us within sufficient information to process your application.

 2.3 In addition, we may impose further terms and conditions as we consider necessary for each application.

-2.4 If you have more than one subscriber on the account for your premises, we may consider you to be joint subscribers.
-With joint subscribers, the Agreement will apply to each person jointly and severally.
+2.4 If you have more than one customer on the account for your premises, we may consider you to be joint customers.
+With joint customers, the Agreement will apply to each person jointly and severally.

-2.5 Once we accept your application and you become an OEL subscriber, we will endeavour to supply energy services to you as soon as possible, or otherwise at a time agreed between us.
+2.5 Once we accept your application and you become an Paua to the People customer, we will endeavour to supply energy services to you as soon as possible, or otherwise at a time agreed between us.

 3 COMING TO OUR COMMUNITY FROM SOMEWHERE ELSE